Breeds

 Are they suitable for apartment living?

 Absolutely.
-Their small size (10–15 pounds) and moderate energy adapt well to smaller spaces, provided they get daily walks and interactive playtime.
+They are small (10-15 pounds) and moderate energy that can fit in smaller places as long as they receive daily walks and some interactive play.

 About the author